Stephen Kaziimba: Episcopal ministry

 Kaziimba was consecrated as a bishop and was installed as 4th Bishop of Mityana Diocese, on 26 October 2008 replacing Bishop Dr. Dunstan Kopriano Bukenya.

 He was elected to be the next Archbishop of Uganda by a secret ballot, with more than a two thirds majority of the bishops of the Church of Uganda on 28 August 2019.
 He was installed as Archbishop on 1 March 2020 at St. Paul's Cathedral at Namirembe.

 He replaced Bishop Stanley Ntagali, who retired, having attained the retirement age of 65 years.

+Anti homosexuality stance

 In 2023, Kaziimba expressed support for the Ugandan Anti-Homosexuality Act, which introduces the death penalty for certain convictions of homosexuals.
 Kaziimba disputed criticism of his stance by the Archbishop of Canterbury, Justin Welby, noting that laws criminalising homosexual acts had first been introduced to Uganda by the British in colonial times.
 He has, however, stated that he does not support the use of capital punishment.
 In July, 2023, Kaziimba met with and offered support for the positions of the Iranian President, Ebrahim Raisi, and both reiterated their support for criminalising homosexuality.